chochain/eforth/README.md

     + A C++ string, needs 3 to 4 pointers, will require 24-32 bytes,
     + A vector, takes 3 pointers, is 24 bytes

 The current implementation of ~/src/ceforth.h, a Code node takes 144 bytes on a 64-bit machine.
 On the other extreme, my ~/orig/40x experimental version, a vector linear-memory hybrid, takes only 16 bytes [here](https://chochain.github.com/eforth/orig/40x/ceforth.h).
-Now go figure how the classic Forths needs only 2 or 4 bytes per node, aka linked-field, with the final executable in a just a few KB.
+Go figure how the classic Forths needs only 2 or 4 bytes per node via linked-field and the final executable in a just a few KB.
 You might start to understand why the old Forth builders see C/C++ like plaque.

 ## Revision History